 For those that have built their FitBUX Profile go to the tool titled “Student Loan Pay Down Analysis”.
 You can take the weighted interest rate at the bottom of the first screen and multiply it by your loan balance.
 That is the estimated annual interest charge.
 Divide that by 12 for your monthly estimated interest charge.

-Deferred Student Loan Interest While In-School
+Interest Deferment While In-School

 While you are in school and considered a student, your loan servicer places you on “in school” status by default.
 This means you defer 100% of the interest on unsubsidized loans if you do not make any payments.
 This of course also means that if you aren’t making payments while in school, the amount you owe keeps increasing.

-Deferred Student Loan Interest While In Your Grace Period
+Interest Deferment During Your Grace Period

 You are given a six-month period post-graduation called your grace period whereby you don’t have to make payments.
 While this can be helpful, you are also deferring interest on your loans during that period and so your loan balance will keep on increasing.